💚MENtal health 💚

 The link between mental struggles and addiction in males is obvious for specialists.
 In males, anxiety and depression usually result in substance abuse.

 People struggling with mental issues seem to follow an addiction pattern or cycle.
-To relief emotional pain, men start craving relaxation, a way to escape the feeling.
+To relieve emotional pain, men start craving relaxation, a way to escape the feeling.
 They start using prescription medication, alcohol or hard drugs, some might even start to engage in self-harm.
 For a short interval, relief appears, but the user also starts to realise the negative effects of their behaviour.
 This usually results in low self-esteem, guilt and depression.
 And the cycle starts over with them trying to escape the new negative emotions.
 Addiction adds more layers to one’s anxiety.
 The pattern can be overcome, but unfortunately, recovery chances without professional help are relatively low.

 Rehabilitation clinics have developed over time more effective, personalised therapies and counselling sessions for each patient.
-Approaching the roots of addiction before trying to tackle addiction itself offers specialists a holistic and more effective approach on both mental disorders and addiction.
+Approaching the roots of addiction before trying to tackle addiction itself offers specialists a holistic and more effective approach to both mental disorders and addiction.

 Modern treatment centres offer structured rehabilitation and withdrawal management programs for mental health sufferers that show addictive behaviours.
 These programs are tailored depending on each patient’s needs and particularity to ensure ongoing effectiveness.
 Paired with residential rehab and counselling or therapy sessions, these methods seem to lower relapse chances significantly.
 To identify the underlying causes of addiction, specialised centres rely on the following.